S.Korea's ruling party suffers devastating defeat in mayoral elections | Politics

 S.Korea's ruling party suffers devastating defeat in mayoral elections

-People Power Chairman Kim Chong-in said after exit polls were released that popular anger had "exploded" over the government's policy failures.
-"I cannot hold back the sense of responsibility that's already weighing heavily on my mind," Oh said.
+Oh pledged utmost efforts to rebuild Seoul and lay the groundwork for a government change through next year's presidential election.
+"I will prove that we're competent, different and good at work," he told a party video conference after taking office on Thursday.

+People Power's floor leader Joo Ho-young warned party members of complacency, saying its victory was a "judgment" over the administration's policy failures.
+Park conceded defeat, vowing "soul-searching over punishment from citizens."
+The Democratic Party's leadership resigned, taking responsibility for its losses.

 In Busan, People Party candidate Park Hyung-joon received 62.7% of the votes, beating Democrat Kim Young-choon who earned 34.4%.
-Voter turnout was 58.2% in Seoul and 52.7% in Busan from some 12.16 million eligible to cast ballots, exceeding 50% in a snap election for local offices for the first time, according to the commission.
+Voter turnout was 58.2% in Seoul and 52.7% in Busan from some 8.4 million and 2.9 million eligible to cast ballots, respectively, exceeding 50% in a snap election for local offices for the first time, according to the commission.

 ALSO READ